2000 United States presidential election recount in Florida: Mandatory statewide machine recount

+Manual recount in select counties

 Once the closeness of the election in Florida was clear, both the Bush and Gore campaigns organized themselves for the ensuing legal process.
 On November 9, the Bush campaign announced they had hired George H. W. Bush's former Secretary of State James Baker and Republican political consultant Roger Stone to oversee their legal team, and the Gore campaign hired Bill Clinton's former Secretary of State Warren Christopher.

 Following the machine recount, the Gore campaign requested a manual recount in four counties.
 Florida state law at the time allowed a candidate to request a manual recount by protesting the results of at least three precincts.
 The county canvassing board was then to decide whether to do a recount, as well as the method of the recount, in those three precincts.
 If the board discovered an error that in its judgment could affect the outcome of the election, they were then authorized to do a full recount of the ballots.
 This statutory process primarily accommodated recounts for local elections.
-The Gore campaign requested that disputed ballots in Miami-Dade, Broward, Palm Beach and Volusia Counties be counted by hand.
+The Gore campaign requested that disputed ballots in Miami-Dade, Broward, Palm Beach, and Volusia Counties be counted by hand.
 Volusia County started its recount on November 12.
 Florida statutes also required that all counties certify and report their returns, including any recounts, by 5:00 p.m. on November 14.
 The manual recounts were time-consuming, and it soon became clear that some counties would not complete their recounts before the deadline.
-On November 13 the Gore campaign and Volusia and Palm Beach Counties sued to have the deadlines extended.
+On November 13, the Gore campaign and Volusia and Palm Beach Counties sued to have the deadlines extended.

 Meanwhile, the Bush campaign worked to stop the recount.
 On November 11, it joined a group of Florida voters in suing in federal district court for a preemptive injunction to stop all manual recounting of votes in Florida.
 Bush's lawyers argued that recounting votes in just four counties violated the 14th Amendment and also that similarly punched ballots could be tabulated differently since Florida had no detailed statutory standards for hand-counting votes.
 On November 13, the federal court ruled against an injunction.

+Reporting deadline

+On November 14, the original deadline for reporting results, with the Volusia County recount complete, Bush held a 300-vote lead.
+The same day, a state judge upheld that deadline but ruled that further recounts could be considered later.
+Florida's Secretary of State, Katherine Harris, a Republican, then gave counties until 2:00 p.m. on November 15 to provide reasons for recounting their ballots.